donundeen/iot-sandbox-flows/README.md

 sudo apt -y install nodejs build-essential
 ```

-Then go install ParetoAnywhere, using these instructions:
+Then go install Pareto Anywhere, using these instructions:
 https://reelyactive.github.io/diy/pareto-anywhere-pi/

 The above link is the most up-to-date installation instructions,